maglore9900/max_headroom/README.md

 written in python, using langchain, langgraph, etc.

+written to work on Windows.
+Agent and logic will run on linux but tools are currently windows only.

-it currently will respond as an LLM like usual, but can also control spotify
+it currently will respond as an LLM like usual, but also has the following capabilities:

+- can also control spotify
+- can open applications on windows
+- can change the focused window
+- set timer
+- coming soon:  journalling in markdown with save target for obsidian

 this is a fun work in progress. if you want to use it and or develop for it be my guest. would love to have more tools designed.